ajtaboada04/zipfs_law/README.md

-Run using
+### How to run

-mkdir build
+- mkdir build
-cd build
+- cd build
-cmake ..
+- cmake ..
-cmake --build .
+- cmake --build .